CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/03-foundry-sdk.md

 In this exercise, you used the OpenAI SDK and the *ChatCompletions* and *Responses* APIs to create a client application for a generative AI model that you deployed in a Microsoft Foundry project.
 You customized the model's behavior by tracking conversational context and implemented streaming to deliver a responsive chat experience.

-## Clean up

-If you've finished exploring Microsoft Foundry, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.

-1. Open the [Azure portal](https://portal.azure.com) and view the contents of the resource group where you deployed the resources used in this exercise.
-1. On the toolbar, select **Delete resource group**.
-1. Enter the resource group name and confirm that you want to delete it.